-With permission, I have extracted this picture-quote from Wish a Friend.
+With permission, I've extracted this picture-quote from The Word for the Day.
 All rights reserved worldwide.

-As it often happens to me when I am travelling to an unfamiliar place, I got worried that the conductor might forget to inform me when we reached Quickmart Supermarket.
-So when some passengers alighted from the bus leaving empty seats in front, I dashed to a seat closer to the conductor where I could keep reminding him about my destination.
+As it often happens when I'm travelling to an unfamiliar place, I feared the conductor would forget what I had asked him to do.
+So when some passengers alighted from the bus leaving empty seats at the front, I dashed to one near him.

 ---------------------------------------------------------------------